dokku/dokku/docs/community/plugins.md

 ## Community plugins

+> [!WARNING]
-> Warning: The following plugins have been supplied by our community and may not have been tested by Dokku maintainers.
+> The following plugins have been supplied by our community and may not have been tested by Dokku maintainers.

 ### Datastores